 The proposed cannabis retail storefront use with delivery would follow safety measures detailed in a professionally-prepared security plan.
 The security plan was evaluated for compliance by the City's cannabis consultant, HdL.
 Measures designed to maintain safety at the site include, but are not limited to, at least one security guard would be onsite at all times and security devices shall be installed before operation.
-Examples of security devices include window and door alarms, motion-detectors, limited access areas, and a monitored video surveillance system covering storefront entrances, exits, interior limited access spaces, and interior and exterior product paths of travel.
-In addition, the business employees, including delivery drivers and part-time staff, must pass a live scan background check and obtain an identification badge from the City.
+Examples of security devices include window and door alarms, motion-detectors, limited access areas, and a monitored video surveillance system covering all exterior entrances, exits, and all interior limited access spaces.
+In addition, the business employees, including delivery drivers, must pass a live scan background check and obtain an identification badge from the City.
 The conditions of approval include, but are not limited to, the aforementioned security measures to ensure that the use would not be materially detrimental to the health, safety and general welfare of the public or be otherwise injurious to property or improvements within the immediate neighborhood.